THE PRACTICING WRITER

 “The Center for Literary Publishing will open submissions from November 15, 2019 through January 1, 2020 for the Mountain/West Poetry Series.
 We are accepting manuscript submissions for the 2021 series from poets living in the US west of the Mississippi River, including Hawaii, Alaska, and the US Pacific Territories.
 Please do not submit if you do not currently reside in one of these states or territories.”
 Deadline: January 1, 2020.
 NB: “Authors will receive a standard publishing contract that offers a $500 advance against royalties with 10 percent (net) royalties once the advance is earned out, as well as ten complimentary copies and a 40 percent author discount.
 Books will be distributed to the trade by the University Press of Colorado.”
 More information: https://coloradoreview.colostate.edu/the-mountain-west-poetry-series/mwps-submission-guidelines/

 6. BLOG NOTES

 The newsletter is published just once each month, but there’s *always* something new at our Practicing Writing blog: fresh market news, current contest and job listings, links to writing-related articles, newly-discovered craft and business resources, and so much more.
 Regular blog features include:

 –Monday Markets and Jobs for Writers (including state/province/city-specific opportunities that are typically omitted from the monthly newsletter)

 Please visit, and comment! http://www.erikadreifus.com/blogs/practicing-writing/

-And for those of you practicing writers who are interested in matters of specifically Jewish cultural interest, please also visit My Machberet (http://www.erikadreifus.com/blogs/my-machberet).
-For the curious, “machberet” is the Hebrew word for “notebook”.
+And for those of you practicing writers who are interested in matters of specifically Jewish literary and cultural interest, please also visit the My Machberet blog at http://www.erikadreifus.com/blogs/my-machberet/ (“machberet” is the Hebrew word for “notebook”).